ybs294000/SalaryScope/README.md

   - Skills
   - Education Level
   - Country
-- Resume scoring based on experience, education, and skills
+- Basic resume scoring based on experience, education, and skills
 - Uses spaCy NLP + rule-based extraction (regex + phrase matching)
 - Handles unstructured resume text and converts it into structured model-ready input
 - Extracted features are passed to the selected model for prediction